stevechanieee/-5-OpenSSL_Versioning/README.md

 *Source: https://https.cio.gov*

 The Common Vulnerabilities and Exposures (CVE) system lists publicly known Information Security (InfoSec) issues.
 CVE-2020-1971 (https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-1971) was a High Severity issue reported as an OpenSSL advisory (https://www.openssl.org/news/secadv/20201208.txt) on 8 December 2020.
-In essence, an issue affected OpenSSL v1.0.2, which is out of support and no longer receiving public updates.
-OpenSSL v1.1.1i and beyond is not vulnerable to the referenced issue.
+In brief, a vulnerability issue affected OpenSSL v1.0.2, which is out of support and no longer receiving public updates.
+OpenSSL v1.1.1i and beyond, theoretically, is no longer vulnerable to the referenced issue.

 *Source: https://www.openssl.org/news/vulnerabilities-1.0.2.html*